 Honeywell believes in the immense potential of its human capital and acknowledges thatour employees are the core growth engine for the Company.
 Your Company is committed tocreating an inclusive performance oriented and an entrepreneurial culture that allows usto bring the best out of every individual and team.
 Honeywell is committed to creating anequal opportunity workplace which promotes openness and diversity.
 Your Company has astrong employee value proposition that focuses on challenging work that matters hiringand retaining the right people sustained focus on talent and leadership developmentdifferentiated rewards to drive exceptional performance and community engagement.

 Your Company deploys a Positive Employee Relations (PER) framework to get annualfeedback from all employees on key engagement factors to build an engaged and motivatedworkforce.
-Additionally a Labour and Employment Relations framework elicits feedback inall our factories and supports action planning to drive engagement at all levels in theorganisation.
+Additionally a Labour and Employment Relations framework elicits feedback inour factory and supports action planning to drive engagement at all levels in theorganization.

-As per the provisions of the Companies Act 2013 Ms. Tina Pierce who was appointed incasual vacancy of Mr. Norman Gilsdorf retires by rotation at the forthcoming AGM andbeing eligible she offers herself for re-appointment.
-The Board recommends herre-appointment.
+As per the provisions of the Companies Act 2013 Mr. Vikas Chadha who was appointedin casual vacancy of Mr. Anant Maheshwari retires by rotation at the forthcoming AGM andbeing eligible he offers himself for re-appointment.
+The Board recommends hisre-appointment.